 Sharepoint via the Web

-The easiest starting point is simply accessing Sharepoint via the web through the Office 365 portal.
+Most users get to Sharepoint via the web.
+It has all features that Sharepoint offers, is managed by Microsoft, and is relatively easy to use.
+The biggest downside to this method is that there is no native integration with any of your existing workflow and applications you use to manage and generate content.
 In order to get the richest experience via the web you’ll want to make sure you have a modern version of your browser.
 Microsoft keeps this list of supported browsers.

 Mapping a Drive via WebDAV

-While mounting Sharepoint as a network Drive using WebDAV mostly works in a Windows environment, it doesn’t function correctly on Mac when connecting to Office 365.
+While mounting Sharepoint as a network drive you can use WebDAV in certain situations in a Windows environment, it doesn’t function correctly on Mac when connecting to Office 365.
+It doesn’t support modern authentication constraints like 2 factor auth or any login federation.
+Additionally, it only provides a simple read/write interface and none of advanced sharing functionality.

 Microsoft Document Connection